lpryszcz/htseq/doc/otherparsers.rst

       .. attribute:: VCF_Reader.metadata

          VCF_Reader skips all lines starting with a single '#' as this marks a comment.
-However, lines starying with '##' contain meta data (Information about filters, and the fields in the 'info'-column).
+However, lines starting with '##' contain meta data (Information about filters, and the fields in the 'info'-column).

       .. function:: parse_meta( header_filename = None )